Skip to content

 apt-get install -y libgl1-mesa-glx libglib2.0-0 libsm6 libxext6 libxrender-dev

-Save it as the file prepare-for-opencv.sh.
+Save it as prepare-for-opencv.sh.

 Bash